TritonDataCenter/rfd/rfd/0014/README.md

 is used for the `drr_signature` member within all records in that stream.

 Only 256 and 384-bit curves are permitted, in order to allow space for expansion of the existing record header structures as needed.
-If 512-bit curves were allowed, this would reduce the available space reamining after a `drr_write_byref` to less than 36 bytes (4 words).
+If 521-bit curves were allowed, this would reduce the available space remaining after a `drr_write_byref` to less than 4 words (36 bytes).

 ### User interface